Maker unknown, probably British, c. 1920's, 22". There's a good story to this, so I'll dive right in:

 Then one day in March of 2006 I saw this on ebay.
-My heart rate doesn't often jump anymore over a machine on a computer screen, but it did for this.
+By then my heart rate seldom jumped anymore over a machine on a computer screen, but it did for this.
 Finally, after years of looking my patience was about to be rewarded.
-Maybe---after all, it's ebay and for all I knew some misfit in a far-off land had been eyeing page 165 for as long as I had, and not for the Sta-Hot (although that's another great machine, and if you're reading this and have one you want to sellllll . . . . ).
+Maybe---after all, it was an auction and for all I knew some misfit in a far-off land had been eyeing page 165 for as long as I had, and not for the Sta-Hot (although that's another great machine, and if you're reading this and have one you want to sell . . . . ).
 In response to an email, the seller, who was located in Michigan, said he was the son-in-law of a collector who'd recently died and was selling this for the family.
 I didn't think anything of that; I figured it was a closet collector who'd been lucky enough to get this long ago and had kept quiet about it.

-I was high bidder, paid immediately, and had the seller ship it to a P.O. box I have because I'm tired of getting little yellow slips in my mailbox when I'd rather get a big yellow box on my porch.
-If there's any question about a signature, I have it sent to the box so that someone else can sign because I'm not home.
-I'm working, earning money for my next machine.
+I was high bidder, paid immediately, and had the seller ship it to a box I rent at a UPS store because I tired of getting little yellow slips in my mailbox when I got home from work.
+I'd rather get a big yellow box on my porch, or at least get it someplace closer and more accessible than the post office which in my case is far, far away.
+If there's any question about a signature, I have it sent to the store so that someone else can sign because I'm not home.
+I'm working, earning money for all those boxes that need to be delivered.
 But I digress . . .
-I stopped by the box on Thursday morning on my way out of town to the Spring 2006 Chicago show, and the machine had arrived just 30 minutes earlier.
-I tossed it into the back of the van and hauled it to St. Charles because taking it back home at that point would have been out of my way and therefore foolish.
+I stopped by the store on Thursday morning on my way out of town to the Spring 2006 Chicago show, and the machine had arrived just 30 minutes earlier.
+I tossed it into the back of the minivan and hauled it to St. Charles because taking it back home at that point would have been out of my way and therefore foolish.

 I'd have been satisfied knowing just that, but it gets better.
 After asking around I found out that the owner before Bernie had been Jack Freund, who was at the show.
 When I saw Jack I asked him about it and Jack said, yes, he'd owned the machine for 20 or 25 years but had sold it to Bernie not long before Bernie died.
 Jack and Bernie had been good friends, and Bernie had coveted the machine for years while Jack owned it.
 Bernie had diabetes and his health had declined in recent years, and Jack felt sorry for Bernie and wanted to boost his spirits.

-It boosted Bernie's spirits, but not his wife's.
-She hated the machine nearly as much as Bernie loved it, and it apparently led to some, uhhhhhh . . . spirited conversation between Bernie and her.
+The machine boosted Bernie's spirits, but not his wife's.
+She hated it nearly as much as Bernie loved it, and it apparently led to some spirited conversation between Bernie and her.
 She was pissed off at Bernie for buying it and pissed off at Jack for selling it to him.
 She told Bernie he shouldn't have spent so much money on it, and didn't want it around the house because she just didn't like it.
 Jack knew about all this and after Bernie died he offered to buy the machine back from her.
-She asked how much, and Jack said he'd pay her what Bernie had paid him.
-She said, oh no!, I think I can make money on it!
-I asked Jack if she did, and he laughed and said, oh, yeah!
+She asked how much?, and Jack said he'd pay her what Bernie had paid him.
+She said oh no, I think I can make money on it!
+I asked Jack if she did, and he laughed and said oh, yeah!

 I think it's an interesting tale of transfers, but one that's not uncommon for some rare machines.
 What I can't figure out is why I hadn't seen the machine at Jack's house when I'd visited him 5 years earlier.
 Jack had owned it longer than I'd known him, so it must have been there.
 His collection had enough to overwhelm one's senses, but still, I'd been looking for this machine and can't believe I'd have missed it.
-I may never solve that mystery.
+Maybe he knew of my lust and was afraid I'd steal it so he hid it in a closet?
+I may never solve the mystery.

 I mentioned above that this machine has some strange features.
 Here they are: